neo4j/graph-data-science-client/doc/sphinx/source/graph.rst

     Estimate the required disk space for exporting a named graph to CSV files.

+.. py:function:: gds.graph.generate(graph_name: str, node_count: int, average_degree: int, **config: Any) -> GraphCreateResult

+    Computes a random graph, which will be stored in the graph catalog.

 .. py:function:: gds.graph.list(G: Optional[Graph] = None) -> DataFrame

     Lists information about named graphs stored in the catalog.